Real Estate Agents Are an Underutilized Yet Amazing Source for Referrals & Connections

 The referral to a real estate agent becomes the first of many.
 Once buyers get settled into a new home, they may need an array of professionals and service providers, everything from contractors to doctors to chimney sweeps.

 Any number of apps can connect individuals with service providers in neighborhoods across the country.
-But I think the best referral comes from someone you know and trust, someone who is invested in your happiness: your realtor.
+But I think the best referral comes from someone you know and trust, someone who is invested in your happiness: your real estate agent.
 Real estate agents know all of the best service providers in the communities where they work.
 In fact, they will tell you that it’s their job to know.
 And they want you to reach out to them when you need a referral.

 “I’m a matchmaker for sure,” Fuentes says, adding that he’s happy to be a referral source for anyone who needs house-related services, whether they’re a client or not.
 “My business is all about making connections.”